joshbegley/nyt-latest/README.md

 `Forecasters said the weather around Washington is likely to be hot and stormy.`\
 https://www.nytimes.com/2026/06/12/weather/trump-ufc-fight-storms-heat.html

-**Iran War Live Updates: Tense Calm Grips Mideast as Trump Again Claims Deal Is Close**\
+**Iran War Live Updates: Conflicting Accounts Emerge of Possible Peace Deal**\
-`President Trump said he had called off new attacks on Iran and that a peace agreement could be signed this weekend.
-A spokesman for Iran’s foreign ministry said, “Nothing has been finalized.”`\
+`While President Trump has claimed a deal is close, a spokesman for Iran’s foreign ministry said, “Nothing has been finalized.”
+Neither country has publicly disclosed details of a proposed agreement.`\
 https://www.nytimes.com/live/2026/06/12/world/iran-war-trump-us-israel

 **Risk Strait of Hormuz or Wait?
 Shipping Companies Face a Costly Dilemma.**\